egtann/srp/README.md

 SRP stands for Simple Reverse Proxy.
 It does what it says on the tin, and not a whole lot more.

-**Warning: this is alpha quality software and not ready for production.**
+It's been used in production to distribute traffic through a ~35 server architecture for 2 years with 100% uptime.
+YMMV.

 ## Features

 * Proxy requests from a host to one of many backend IPs/ports
-* Redirection to and from hosts
 * Automate HTTPS with TLS termination
 * Load balance using a simple algorithm
+* Redirect to and from hosts
 * Check health automatically
-* API to retrieve healthy services
+* Retrieve healthy services with an internal API
-* Live reloaded config file
+* 0-downtime config file reloads

 And nothing else.